bodywork-ml/bodywork-serve-model-project/README.md

 ## Deploy the Service

-To deploy the service run,
+To deploy the service defined in this repository run,

 ```shell
 $ bodywork create deployment https://github.com/bodywork-ml/bodywork-serve-model-project
 ```

-The workflow-controller logs will be streamed to your shell's standard output until the service is successfully deployed.
+Logs will be streamed to your terminal until the job has been successfully completed.

 ## Make this Project Your Own